afontcu/afontcu.dev/content/blog/autonomy/index.md

 So, next steps:

 1) To identify the non-negotiable constraints.
-2) To let "rules" evolve: what was restraining several months ago might be too broad today.
+2) To let "rules" evolve: what would a constraint look like a few months from now?

 This is left as an exercise to the reader.